ljsinclair/ljsinclair/README.md

 Sounds like the opening spiel to an addiction confession, doesn't it?
 And in my case, there's some truth to that.
 I get quite twitchy if I go too long between arranging words in a pleasing order.
 And there's no twelve-step programme for this kind of addiction, let me tell you.

+* Click [Wiki](https://github.com/ljsinclair/ljsinclair/wiki) for opinion and reviews
+* Raise an [Issue](https://github.com/ljsinclair/ljsinclair/issues) if you want to chat (you'll need a Github account)
+* Or go to [Linkedin](https://www.linkedin.com/in/ljsinclair/) if you want to see my dry as a desert professional profile

 ## The right word, in the right place, at the right time

 That's the one-line summary for marketing purposes, which will allegedly make people's eyes light up and their wallets open.